rsdoiel/ws/README.md

 ws
 ==

-A light weight static web server suitable for development settings.
+A light weight SSL webserver suitable for static web development

 # USAGE

 Make sure _ws_ is your path.
-Make sure your know where your *cert.pem" and *key.pem* files are located.
-By default _ws_ looks in $HOME/etc.
+Make sure your know where your *cert.pem* and *key.pem* files are located.
+By default _ws_ looks in *$HOME/etc/ws*.
 Pick an open port you have access to (by default the port is 8443).
 Invoke the command _ws_ in a shell.